 The Tenant Representation Process has become increasingly

 must think strategically to manage the risks inherent in an office lease transaction and this necessitates reliance

 upon the unbiased information and advice of a real estate professional.
-Basic steps include:
+Basic steps follow:

-obligations of the parties when setting goals and creating a strategy to achieve those goals.
+lease.
+Critical when setting goals and creating a strategy to achieve those goals.

 Invoice Review – Review landlord's invoicing to determine if the billing

 is appropriate.
 Review could uncover improper or erroneous charges but is not intended to serve as an audit.
 Results

 will serve as the basis for a Cost of Occupancy analysis and projection of the existing obligation to determine the impact

 that obligation could have upon a new transaction whether a restructure, renewal or relocation.